laurenqu/laurenqu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Economics student at University of Chicago, MAPSS.
+I am a Economics student in Master of Arts Program in Social Science at University of Chicago.

 Economics
 ======